abdusabri/bit-docs/content/tutorial/react-tutorial.md

 In order to export a component, you need to specify a [Scope](/docs/scopes-on-bitsrc.html#scopes) to export your component to.

-A [Scope](/docs/scopes-on-bitsrc.html#scopes) is a remote directory that stores, components that you create in order to work, share and track your components.
+A [Scope](/docs/scopes-on-bitsrc.html#scopes) is a remote directory that stores components that you create in order to share and track your components.
 Other developers can then access your public Scope and use your components.
 You can view a scope example in the [tutorial project Scope](https://bitsrc.io/odedreuveny/example).

  To create your own Scope follow [these instructions](/docs/quick-start.html#create-a-scope).